magomimmo/modern-cljs/doc/second-edition/tutorial-08.md

 # I hate HTML

-I have to admit of being very bad at both HTML and CSS coding and I always prefer to have a professional designer available to do that job.
+I have to admit I'm very bad at both HTML and CSS coding and I always prefer to have a professional designer available to do that job.